XSEDE/Container_Tutorial/PEARC21/Day1 Ex 1 Part B - Docker Build.md

-# Day 1, Part B: Docker Build
+# Day 1, Ex 1 Part B: Docker Build
 ## Build, Convert, and Run an HPC job with a Container

 First of all, the example files we'll be using are all available